Spetses is a beautiful island relatively close to Athens with great history and architecture!

 Agia Marina: This is one of the most famous beaches of Spetses, but to be frank it is not my taste!
 It is located close to the Ntapia (the centre of Spetses), and you can go there by bus or taxi boat.
 It is well organised with bars, restaurants and water sports!

-Kaiki / College beach: This is another famous, pebbled beach with blue waters and a wonderful beach bar (on the expensive side).
+Kaiki / College beach: This is another famous, pebbled beach with blue waters and a fantastic beach bar (on the expensive side).

-Agia Paraskevi: I think this might be one of my favourites with its crystal and clear water and its magnificent setting as a nice pine forest shades it!
-It is a sandy beach with a bar, and it is accessible on foot /bus and by boat. (~ 10km from Ntapia)
+Agia Paraskevi: I think this might be one of my favourites with its crystal and clear water and its magnificent setting as a lovely pine forest shades it!
+It is a sandy beach with a bar, accessible on foot /bus and by boat. (~ 10km from Ntapia)

-Ligoneri: This is a sandy and pebble beach, not organised, and it is perfect for relaxation!
+Ligoneri: This is a sandy and pebble beach, not organised, perfect for relaxation!

 Zogeria: One of the most beautiful beaches in Spetses.
 The pines that reach almost to the water and the turquoise waters will enchant you.
 Ideal for those looking for more relaxed moments!